 Jonathan Kurtz, Architect

-2012 EMERGING PRIZE FOR ARCHITECTURE
+2012 EMERGING PRIZE IN DESIGN

 Does being born in a cabin in the woods 90 miles north of Fort St. John, the nearest town in British Colombia, Canada, destine you for a career in architecture?
 Not necessarily.
 But for Jonathan Kurtz, AIA, principal, Westlake Reed Leskosky architectural firm in Cleveland, it was a romantic way to start a life and a great way to open a conversation.

 He actually doesn’t remember a lot about it, since he was only three when his parents bought a house in Hartville, Ohio, and returned to their original Mennonite and Amish community.
 That heritage, he believes, and the importance it places on building skills have more to do with his eventual career choice.
 For example, as a child, he spent a lot of time helping his father, an all-purpose maintenance man, install boilers or repair ductwork or plumbing.